 No one can resist a cup of tea from Mariage Frères.
 The red and gold packaging is especially festive and the caffeine-free roobois tea should have a calming effect during the hectic holiday season.

 What’s on your holiday list for giving and getting?
-Any go-to gifts we should know about?
 Tell us here or on Facebook, Instagram and Twitter.
 And please sign up for our newsletter to get the freshest goods from Paris.
+Stumped on what to get the little ones in your life?
+Check out our guide to the Best Gifts for Kids!